niyatiprabhu/Dressmart/README.md

 ### App Evaluation
-[Evaluation of your app across the following attributes]
 - **Category:** Weather, Fashion, Social
 - **Mobile:** Camera, Location
-- **Story:** Gives users a smarter way to plan out what to wear for the day based on weather predictions and the user's past preferences.
+- **Story:** Gives users a smarter way to plan out what to wear for the day based on weather predictions and the user's past outfits.
 - **Market:** Anyone who checks the weather and picks out clothing based on that would find this application useful.
 - **Habit:** The app would be useful to check every morning before getting ready.
 It would form a habit to plan out outfits and log "feedback" at the end of every day.
 - **Scope:** Main features are for each specific user - logging and tracking their own outfits based on the weather.
 This could expand to create a social feed of other people's outfits for that day and being able to view other users' outfit profiles.